nuzhnov1/nbodies/README.md

    $ make -s rebuild
 2. Remove \"bin\" and \"obj\" directories, using command:
    $ make -s clean
+3. Run this project, using command:
+   $ make -s run
+4. Create tar archive with this project, using command:
+$ make -s tar

 See the manual on how to use this program.
 To do this, open manual.txt or enter a commands: